krishamehta/NN/README.md

 # NEURAL NETWORKS

-This project helps you understand neural networks while working on a project.
+This project helps you understand neural networks while working on it.
 Let us first understand what neural networks are and how to they work:

 <ul><li> WHAT EXACTLY ARE NEURAL NETWORKS</li></ul>